 If you find your product is “exempt,” then only general controls apply and no formal FDA submission is required.
 You do, however, need to register your establishment with FDA and then list the product.

 If you find your product requires special controls, this means you will have to prepare a 510(k) submission to FDA and receive clearance before going to market.
 After that, you need to register your establishment and list the product.

 If you find your product requires premarket approval, this means you will have to follow the FDA PMA process to receive approval before going to market.

-The regulations for a medical device in European Union (EU) are established through the Medical Device Directives by the European Commission (EC).
+The regulations for a medical device in the European Union (EU) are established through EU MDR 2017/745 by the European Commission (EC).

 You will need to determine if your medical device is:

 - Non-Invasive.
 Any device which does not penetrate the body through an orifice or the surface of the body.
 These devices are typically Class I; however, certain rules and exceptions apply that could make them Class II devices or higher.